andrewraim/sigexUI/notes/main.md

 Some book chapters on S3, S4, R6 programming are here:
 <https://adv-r.hadley.nz/oo.html>

-# Some things to consider sooner

-1. Want something that will make model building easier and little more regimented.
+# What we have so far

+1. Classes for building parameters whose structure is appropriate for the desired type of model.

+1. Classes for building a model.
 	a.
 Not sure if this means SigexModel and SigexModelComponent classes, an AddSigexComponent method, etc.
 	a.
 SigexModelComponents might be almost redundant with SigexParams.
 Make sure to avoid too unnecessary redundancy.
 Also, maybe we don't need some of the model metadata now that its in the parameters.
 	a.
-It would be nice to be able to use the `%>%` operator to compose multiple components.
+Use the `%>%` operator to compose multiple components.
 	a.
-Want to be able to print a model and see a summary of all the added components.
+Print a model and see a summary of all the added components.

+# Some things to consider next

+1. Make reasonable defaults for arguments in S4 methods which will only be needed occasionally.

 1. For the MLE and MOM functions, there should either be a default initial parameter like "zero", or at least an easy way to create one that doesn't